 There is a close connection between climate change and air quality.
 Pollutant concentrations in the air are strongly influenced by changes in the weather (e.g., heat waves or droughts).
 At the same time, concentrations of pollutants such as O_3 and particles impact the climate through direct and indirect forcing.
 The first relation can be taken into account by using meteorological conditions from a climate model.
-However the relevance of using future climate meteorological conditions for short term studies (e.g., 5 years as in some cases in AQ plans) has not been demonstrated yet, as future meteorological conditions may not vary enough in 5 to 10 years.
-On the other way, estimating the impact of local changes in O_3 and particles on climate would require the use of meteorology-atmospheric chemistry coupled models at the regional scale.
+However the relevance of using future climate meteorological conditions for short term studies (e.g., 5 years as in some cases in AQ plans) has not been demonstrated yet, as future meteorological conditions the impact of local changes in O_3 and particles on climate would require the use of meteorology-atmospheric chemistry coupled models at the regional scale.
 In this case, the STATE would not be the pollutant concentrations but rather climate change metrics, such as global warming potential or radiative forcing.